What the law actually gives you: data broker rights by state

 What is the difference between "opt-out rights" and "deletion rights"?

 Opt-out rights let you tell a company to stop selling your data going forward.
 Your data may still exist in their systems — they just cannot sell it to new buyers.
 Deletion rights go further: you can demand the company erase your personal information entirely from their databases.
-For data broker removal, you want both: opt-out to stop the bleeding, and deletion to remove what is already there.
+For data privacy removal, you want both: opt-out to stop the bleeding, and deletion to remove what is already there.

 What does "private right of action" mean?